 Rose continued working until shortly before her death, aged 94.
 She died peacefully while sleeping.

 Her legacy is that she helped thousands of parents and lesbian, gay and bisexual teenagers find understanding, acceptance and reconciliation.
 Until she began Parents Enquiry, gay children’s parents were unrecognised and unsupported.
 Rose highlighted a social need.
-Her pioneering work was replicated by others and it continues today through the services provided by Friends and Families of Lesbians And Gays (FFLAG) and Parents, Friends (& Family) of Lesbians And Gays (PFLAG).
+Her pioneering work was replicated by others and it continues today through the services provided by FFLAG and Parents, Friends (& Family) of Lesbians And Gays (PFLAG).

 Rose is survived by her sons Paul and Chris, her grandchildren Claire, Emma and Matthew and two great-grandchildren.